YounesBardach/admin-dashboard/README.md

 - Uses a system font stack and rem‑based sizing
 - Layout is fluid; card grid adapts to available width
-- Manifest and favicon paths are relative for GitHub Pages compatibility

 ---